Black Creek - Haddington Court Relief Sewers (11847)

 Restoration: After all new sewer pipes are installed, the contractor will restore the construction site according to all MSD and local requirements.
 This could include sodding any disturbed areas, replacing disturbed pavement, reinstalling fences, etc.

 At least one MSD Inspector will be on-site part of the day for every day the contractor is working.

 What is the timeline?

 This is the current tentative project schedule.
-This is subject to change based on a variety of factors including weather.
+This is subject to change based on a variety of factors, including weather.

-- Estimated construction start: Early as Spring 2023
+- Estimated construction start: Fall 2023

 While MSD’s contractor is connecting a home’s lateral to the new wastewater sewer, they may ask residents to limit water use.
 In general, this process can take between two to five hours, depending on the complexity of the connection.
 The contractor will notify property owners in advance.